The 30 Most Popular Fonts in Graphic Design

 19. Gilroy

 Gilroy is a font best known as a webfont, often seen in headers and displays.
 It is a modern sans serif typeface, with a geometric touch.
-Its creator, Radomir Tinkov, says it’s designed with powerful OpenType features in mind, as each weight includes extended language support (+ Cyrillic), fractions, tabular figures, arrows, ligatures and more.
+Its creator, Radomir Tinkov, says it’s designed with powerful OpenType features in mind, as each weight supports a wide range of languages (+ Cyrillic), fractions, tabular figures, arrows, ligatures and more.
 Gilroy is perfectly suitable for web, signage, corporate as well as for editorial design.

 20. Univers